-If your child is born in Iran, you must register the birth there.
-If you live in the Netherlands, you must also register the foreign birth certificate with the municipality where you live.
-You can acknowledge parentage of the child in Iran or in the Netherlands.
+If your child is born in Iran, you must register the birth in Iran.
+If you live in the Netherlands, you must also register the birth in the Netherlands.
+You cannot acknowledge parentage of a child in Iran, but you can in the Netherlands.

 Registering a birth